How to Install TightVNC Server on Ubuntu

 VNC (Virtual Network Computing) is a cross-platform remote control utility that uses the Remote Frame Buffer (RFB) protocol, is a way to share a graphical desktop over the network, similar to Remote Desktop on Microsoft Windows.

-1. Open the Ubuntu terminal and use the following commands to install the Xfce desktop session:
+1. Open the terminal and use the following commands to install the Xfce desktop session:

 sudo apt-get update